-The prime motive behind preparation of the cutoff list is to select the most eligible and deserving candidate, out of the lakh of the other appearing candidates.
+The prime motive behind the preparation of the cutoff list is to select the most eligible and deserving candidate, out of the lakh of the other appearing candidates.
 The seats available for allotting admissions in the B-Schools are limited, therefore a need of cutoff arises here.

 The candidate’s score will be calculated on the following basis -